kartoza/rir-dashboard/sphinx/source/technical/installation/server_preparation.md

 ```

 Restart the server

-Docker daemon should be running now
+The docker daemon should be running now

 ### Clone rir-dashboard repository to your machine